ArArgyridis/SPOR/README.md

 SPOR is distributed under GPL v3 or later.

-At current time SPOR is developed as a QtCreator project (qmake).
-At some point in the future it will be ported in cmake.

-SPOR depends on libpqxx (C++ interface of PostgreSQL), libxml2, and Boost.
+SPOR depends on libpqxx (C++ interface of PostgreSQL), libxml2, Boost and DLib for SVM and Deep Learning (to be added) classification.

 for further questions, please contact me at arargyridis at gmail  com